-13. Graduation
+13. Conferral of Degrees

-Students must apply to graduate.
-The Application for Graduation Form must be received by the Office of the Registrar no later than Feb 15 of the calendar year in which graduation is contemplated, accompanied by the appropriate (non-refundable) graduation fee.
+All students who expect to receive a credential must apply to graduate.
+Students are eligible to graduate at the end of each semester.
+All applications for graduation must be received by the Office of the Registrar before each deadline, accompanied by the appropriate (non-refundable) graduation fee.